Updating your skincare after 30

-Most women fear their 30th birthday -- and while it serves as a turning point, turning 30 doesn't have to be a bad thing.
-There's plenty to look forward to in your 30s, such as advancing in your career, being able to afford a house, and settling down with a partner.
+Some people fear their 30th birthday—and while it serves as a turning point, turning 30 doesn’t have to be a bad thing.
+There’s plenty to look forward to in your 30s, such as advancing in your career, the possibility of being able to afford a house, and settling down with a partner.

-One significant change that women do make after turning 30 deals with their skincare routine.
-Though your 20s were all about banishing blackheads, your 30s are about preventing the signs of premature aging.
+One significant change that people should make after turning 30 is to update their skincare routine.
+Your 20s were all about banishing blackheads, but your 30s are about preventing the signs of premature aging.